Consistent Signal Reconstruction from Streaming Multivariate Time Series: Introduction

-This paper aims to cover the aforementioned gaps.
-To this end, we focus on a class of multivariate, non-bandlimited, temporally and spatially interdependent smooth signals.
+This paper aims to cover the aforementioned gap.
+To this end, we focus on a class of multivariate, non-bandlimited, temporally and spatially interdependent smooth signals with a finite rate of innovation that can be expressed in terms of splines.
 This is justified because most signals of interest are smooth, usually elapse within a finite timespan, and rarely occur in complete isolation.
 Then, we consider an ADC that uniformly samples and quantizes these multivariate signals, resulting in streamed multivariate time series of quantization intervals, as illustrated in Fig. \ref{subfig:acquisition}.
-From here, our goal is to design a consistent signal reconstruction approach from streaming data that satisfies two key requirements: signal smoothness and a zero-delay response.
-These requirements arise naturally in a wide range of signal reconstruction problems, ranging from high-speed digital to analog conversion \cite{schmidt2017high} to online trajectory planning \cite{bazaz1999minimum,marcucci2023fast}, among others.
-However, despite the practical importance of these requirements, very few signal reconstruction methods have been proposed to deal with them jointly.
-To the best of our knowledge, our previous work \cite{ruizmoreno2023trainable} is the only approach that expressly addresses such a smooth and zero-delay signal reconstruction challenge, although only for the univariate case.
-Its main idea is to exploit, in a data-driven manner, the temporal dynamics of the streaming data to reduce a given trade-off between the squared residuals and the roughness, i.e., a derivative-based measure of the model complexity \cite{craven1978smoothing}, of the reconstructed signal.
-This is achieved by training a recurrent neural network within a stationary parametric policy, i.e., a time-invariant (zero-delay) decision strategy based on tuneable parameters, on top of a recurrent neural network (RNN) \cite{salehinejad2017recent}, over a set of representative streaming data.
+From here, our goal is to design a consistent signal reconstruction approach from streaming data that satisfies two key requirements: i) signal smoothness, in agreement with the signals studied in this work, and ii) a zero-delay response, i.e., the ability to process each streaming data sample as it arrives and before the next sample is available.
+The considered requirements are of great importance in practice since they arise naturally in a wide range of signal reconstruction problems, ranging from high-speed digital-to-analog conversion \cite{schmidt2017high} to online trajectory planning \cite{bazaz1999minimum,marcucci2023fast}, among others.

-Concretely, this paper presents the first approach to zero-delay consistent signal reconstruction from a streamed multivariate time series of quantization intervals, see Fig. \ref{subfig:reconstruction}.
-Specifically, we devise a stationary parametric RNN-guided policy that exploits the spatiotemporal dependencies of the streaming data to reduce the roughness of the signal reconstruction while ensuring consistency.
-Moreover, we experimentally investigate its error-rate decay behavior.